Categories

 Why does he make films this way?
 Why does he channel Earpian passion, then temper it with Greenian stoicism?

-In the “making of” portion of Asteroid City, he addresses this question.
+The “making of” portion of Asteroid City addresses this question.
 The actor playing Augie wants to know why his character’s actions seem so inconsistent.
 But both Earp and Green tell him to simply play his part and forget about the inconsistencies.

 The takeaway is that an artist’s job is to be authentic, even when his varied instincts don’t make obvious logical sense.
-Just as Augie photographs the mysterious alien and distributes it for the world to see, Anderson merely records and commemorates mysterious human behaviors.
+Just as Augie photographs the mysterious alien and distributes his work for the world to see, allowing others to draw their own conclusions, Anderson merely records and commemorates mysterious human behaviors.
 He has no pretense of being able to explain them.

 In a late scene, actors burst forth with the mantra: “You can’t wake up if you don’t fall asleep.”
 This recalls Earp’s vision of the play as a story about a “slumber” that brings people together emotionally.
 It also recalls the cut scene in which Augie says goodbye to his wife while asleep during a dream.
 Both moments indicate that falling asleep is associated with emotion and irrationality, while waking up is associated with logic and intellect.
 The mantra repeated by the actors, then, means that logically interesting art is only possible when human emotion is embraced.
 In other words, “You can’t make intellectual art if you don’t embrace the irrational.”

 So the actor playing Augie, in protesting the illogic of his character’s actions, has only stated a redundancy.
 People are illogical.
 Their actions don’t make sense.
 They, like Anderson’s characters, display both outward zest and inward torment.
-Explaining them intellectually is for scholars and critics (such as, of course, your enterprising movie blogger).
+Explaining them intellectually is for scholars and critics (and bloggers).
 The artist isn’t interested in such things.

-What the artist is interested in is sharing honest recordings of humanity.
+But he is interested in sharing honest recordings of humanity.
 Sending photographs to the newspaper.
 Releasing movies at the box office.
 Producing authentic work and letting the pieces fall where they may.
 After all, Augie’s prideful catchphrase recalls Anderson’s own fecundity:

 “My pictures always come out.”